Chase Hilgenbrinck

-Father Chase Michael Hilgenbrinck (born April 2, 1982) is an American retired soccer player who played as a defender.
-He is notable for walking away from his professional career to become a Catholic priest.
+The Reverend Father Chase Michael Hilgenbrinck (born April 2, 1982) is an American Roman Catholic priest and former professional soccer player who played as a defender.
+He notably announced his retirement from professional soccer to become a priest in 2008.

 Early life

 His parents, Mike (a regional sales manager for a fertilizer dealership) and Kim (an accountant with State Farm Insurance), raised their children as Catholics.
 They brought him and his older brother, Blaise, to church every Sunday, where both sons served as altar boys at Holy Trinity Church in Bloomington, Illinois.
 Chase played soccer for University High School in Normal, Illinois.

 Soccer career

 Hilgenbrinck made the United States Under-17 national team, before moving on to play for Clemson University, where he was a three-year starter, playing on the same defensive line as future U.S. senior national team fixture Oguchi Onyewu.

 After graduating in 2004, Chase was undrafted by Major League Soccer (MLS) after a decent college career.
 Claudio Arias, the Chilean soccer coach at nearby Southern Wesleyan University, suggested going to Chile where he thought he could help Chase get a contract.
 Hilgenbrinck signed with Huachipato of Chile's top division, but was loaned out to lower division club Deportes Naval.
 He eventually moved on to second-division club Ñublense and helped them to achieve promotion to Chile's top flight.
 In all, he spent four seasons in Chile, with three clubs, and grew to become a star player.

 He joined the Colorado Rapids in early 2008, but was waived during the pre-season without making a senior appearance after the Rapids needed to clear salary cap space for other acquisitions.
 Two weeks later the New England Revolution called, and after a two-day tryout, the Revolution signed him on March 28.

 Hilgenbrinck's last game was on a Sunday, July 13, 2008, at Gillette Stadium in Foxborough, Massachusetts when the New England Revolution faced Mexican club Santos Laguna in a SuperLiga game.